 Another animal to watch out for in the rainforest is the king cobra.
 This is the longest venomous snake in the world at around 18 feet (over 5m) in length.
 It prefers to eat very small mammals.
 You’re not very small, are you?

-While in Southeast Asia’s rainforests, we can also keep a look out for orangutans, proboscis monkeys, and little primates called the slender lorises.
+While in Southeast Asia’s tropical rainforests, we can also keep a look out for orangutans, proboscis monkeys, and little primates called the slender lorises.